eamontaaffe/eamontaaffe.github.io/_posts/2019-04-05-custom-spark-source.md

 }
 ```

 And finally we get to to the the interesting bit.
 We read from a source similar to [observable stream](http://reactivex.io/documentation/observable.html).
 Whenever Spark calls the get function, we return the current row.
 Whenever Spark calls the next function we move to the next row.
-If have finished consuming the stream, we return false.
+If we have finished consuming the stream, we return false.

 ```scala
 class SimpleInputPartitionReader extends InputPartitionReader[InternalRow] {